hellange/ltc2758test/README.md

 # ltc2758test
-Initial testing of LTC2756.
+This code is used for initial testing of LTC2756 DAC.
-Based on Analog Device official code for LTC2758 and Linduino/QuickEval.
+It's a slightly modified version of on Analog Device's official code for LTC2758 (DC1684x board) and Linduino/QuickEval.

-How to use Linduino/QuickEval code on a standard Arduino UNO https://www.analog.com/en/technical-articles/going-generic.html
+Removed some code as indicated in "Going Generic" article: https://www.analog.com/en/technical-articles/going-generic.html

-Code tested on a Teensy 3.2 using a dual opamp for reference and output buffer.
+Code tested on a Teensy 3.2 with SPI connected to LTC2756.
+The LTC2756 was connected to a dual opamp for reference/output buffering as indicated in the datasheet.
-Reference connected directly to 5V power for initial testing.
+Reference (preliminary) connected directly to 5V power to reduce component count.